xdebug/vscode-php-debug/README.md

  - `localSourceRoot`: The path to the folder that is being served by your webserver and maps to `serverSourceRoot` (for example `"${workspaceRoot}/public"`)
  - `serverSourceRoot`: The path on the remote host where your webroot is located (for example `"/var/www"`)
  - `log`: Wether to log all communication between VS Code and the adapter to the debug console.
 See _Troubleshooting_ further down.
+ - `xdebugSettings`: Contains configuration to fine tuning Xdebug to your needs.
+Possible values are
+    - `maxDepth`: The max number of nested levels of array elements and object properties are displayed (default 5)
+    - `maxChildren`: The max number of array children and object properties shown when variables are displayed (default 100)

+    For example, if debugger is slow loading vars you can try to work on this property for example lower `maxDepth` or `maxChildren`.

 Options specific to CLI debugging:
  - `program`: Path to the script that should be launched